Pfizer (PFE) Gets a Buy Rating from Mizuho Securities

-Mizuho Securities analyst Vamil Divan maintained a Buy rating on Pfizer (PFE) today and set a price target of $43.00.
-The company’s shares closed last Thursday at $37.43.
+In a report released today, Vamil Divan from Mizuho Securities maintained a Buy rating on Pfizer (PFE), with a price target of $43.00.
+The company’s shares closed last Monday at $37.92.

-According to TipRanks.com, Divan is ranked 0 out of 5 stars with an average return of -3.5% and a 41.6% success rate.
+According to TipRanks.com, Divan has 0 stars on 0-5 stars ranking scale with an average return of -3.4% and a 42.3% success rate.
 Divan covers the Healthcare sector, focusing on stocks such as Biohaven Pharmaceutical Holding Co, Satsuma Pharmaceuticals, and Revance Therapeutics.

-Pfizer has an analyst consensus of Moderate Buy, with a price target consensus of $41.21, implying an 11.1% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Pfizer with a $41.21 average price target, representing an 8.7% upside.
 In a report issued on October 16, RBC Capital also maintained a Buy rating on the stock with a $43.00 price target.

 See today’s analyst top recommended stocks >>